AionNext/BizDev/README.md

       - Describes the data management functions provided by GridDB.
   - Parameter
       - Describes the parameters to control the operations in GridDB.

+## Instruction set

+This manual is targeted at designers and developers who perform system design and development using GridDB Community Edition.

 #### :warning: Note
 - GridDB is a database that manages a group of data (known as a row) that is made up of a key and multiple values.
 Besides having a composition of an in-memory database that arranges all the data in the memory, it can also adopt a hybrid composition combining the use of a disk (including SSD as well) and a memory.